Sunusi Musa: Early life and education

 Musa was born in Kano State, Nigeria.
-He attended Government Secondary School, Gwale from 1992 to 1994.
-He then enrolled at Kano State College of Arts and Science, where he graduated in 1997.
-Musa later obtained a Diploma in Law from Kano State Polytechnic in 2000.
-He earned a Bachelor of Law (Hons) (LLB) from Bayero University, Kano in 2005, and subsequently graduated from the Nigerian Law School with a Barrister at Law (BL) in 2006.
-Musa furthered his education with a Post Graduate Diploma in Education from the University of Maiduguri in 2009 and a Masters in Legislative Drafting from the University of Benin in 2016.
+He attended Government Secondary School, Gwale (1992–1994), and later Kano State College of Arts and Science, graduating in 1997.
+He earned a Diploma in Law from Kano State Polytechnic in 2000.

+He proceeded to Bayero University, Kano, where he obtained a Bachelor of Laws (LL.B.) in 2005.
+After completing the Nigerian Law School, he was called to the Bar in 2006.
+Musa also holds a Postgraduate Diploma in Education from the University of Maiduguri (2009) and a Master’s degree in Legislative Drafting from the University of Benin (2016).

-Career
+Legal career

-Musa is the proprietor of Aliyu & Musa Legal Practitioners and Consultants, a chamber that has handled various litigation cases in conventional courts and specialized tribunals.
-He has been a leader of several litigation teams and has successfully completed seven Supreme Court cases, eight Court of Appeal cases, and over 25 trial court cases.
-Musa was also a member of the legal team that represented the victims of the Apo shootings, securing judgments against the Nigerian government at the Community Court of ECOWAS in 2013 and the High Court of the Federal Capital Territory.
+Musa is the co-founder of Aliyu & Musa Legal Practitioners and Consultants, a law firm that has handled high-profile litigation in Nigerian courts and regional tribunals.
+He has led legal teams in over 25 trial court cases, eight Court of Appeal matters, and seven cases before the Supreme Court of Nigeria.

+He gained national recognition for his role in securing judgments against the Nigerian government in the 2013 Apo Six case, representing victims of extrajudicial killings before the ECOWAS Court and the High Court of the Federal Capital Territory.

-In 2022, Musa was confirmed as a Senior Advocate of Nigeria (SAN) by the Legal Practitioners’ Privileges Committee (LPPC), along with 60 other lawyers.
+In 2022, Musa was conferred with the prestigious rank of Senior Advocate of Nigeria (SAN) by the Legal Practitioners’ Privileges Committee (LPPC).